EmergentCoin/NucleWiki/src/pages/index.md

 # Nucle

 Nucle wallet is the first SPV wallet for [Chia blockchain](https://chia.net).
-Your first gateway to the Chia DeFi world.
+Your first step to the Chia DeFi world!

 ## Frequently Asked Questions